Kutalia/whisper-node-addon/README.md

-### This is a fork of [whisper-node-addon](https://github.com/starNGC2237/whisper-node-addon) supplemented with Windows and Linux Vulkan backends
+### This is a fork of [whisper-node-addon](https://github.com/starNGC2237/whisper-node-addon) supplemented with Vulkan and OpenBLAS backends for Windows and Vulkan backend for Linux

 This version is specifically optimized for real-time usage (supports sending PCM data, not just audio file path).
-In doing so it relies on [my fork of Whisper.cpp](https://github.com/kutalia/whisper.cpp).
+In doing so it relies on [my fork of whisper.cpp](https://github.com/Kutalia/whisper.cpp/tree/feature/realtime-node-addon).

 You can generate addon files locally by building the project (see `scripts` in `package.json`).